Barrovian

-Barrovian (or Barrow dialect) is an accent and dialect of English found in Barrow-in-Furness and several parts of the town's wider borough in Cumbria, England, historically in the county of Lancashire.
-Although a member of the Cumbrian dialect, The Barrovian and south Cumbria accent has a lot in common with the dialect of northern Lancashire, particularly the Lancaster/Morecambe area.
+Barrovian (or Barronese) is an accent and dialect of English found in Barrow-in-Furness and several outlying settlements in Cumbria, England, historically in the county of Lancashire.
+Although a member of the Cumbrian dialect, the Barrovian and south Cumbria accent has much in common with the dialect of northern Lancashire, particularly the Lancaster/Morecambe area.

-Barrovian is also used as a demonym for inhabitants of Barrow.
+Barrovian is also used as a demonym for the inhabitants of Barrow.

 Origins

-Up until the mid-19th century Barrow was nothing but a cluster of small villages with the Cumbrian dialect prevailing throughout, huge growth however occurred between 1860 and 1880 spurred on by the introduction of the railway to the Furness peninsula and the rapidly expanding steel and jute works.
+Up until the mid-19th century Barrow was nothing but a cluster of small villages with the Cumbrian dialect prevailing throughout.
+Huge growth occurred, however, between 1860 and 1880, spurred by the introduction of a railway to the Furness peninsula and the rapidly expanding steel and jute works.
 Barrow also became a major shipbuilding centre in the early 20th century.
 From a few thousand to 70,000 residents in under half a century, the majority of these were immigrants to the town drawn by the burgeoning industries.
 Large influxes came from elsewhere in Lancashire, Ireland (especially the counties of Antrim and Tyrone) and Scotland, with existing shipbuilding regions such as the Clyde and Tyneside providing a significant percentage of migrants in the early to mid-20th century.
-During the 1890s, one in six of the local population had been born in Ireland or Scotland.
-Barrow became a melting pot of accents and dialects and although it remains primarily Cumbria/Lancashire-orientated has strong influences from a wide geographical area.
+During the 1890s, one-sixth of the local population had been born in Ireland or Scotland.
+Barrow became a melting pot of accents and dialects and although it remains primarily Cumbria/Lancashire-oriented it has strong influences from a wide geographical area.

 Numerous place names in Barrow are of Old Norse and Celtic origin.
 Although they have long been Anglicised, many have had their pronunciation skewed over time by the aforementioned immigrant groups.
-One notable example being the suburbs of Roose which was settled by Cornish tin miners and is now pronounced locally with a 'z' in place of the 's'.
+One notable example is the suburbs of Roose which was settled by Cornish tin miners and is now pronounced locally with a 'z' in place of the 's'.
 The name Furness is also pronounced to sound like 'furnace'.